 Clean cobwebs with a yardstick covered by a tube sock.

-This also works for cleaning under stoves and refrigerators.
+This also works for getting under stoves and refrigerators.

 Soften Things Up